Den4eg007/Opera-app/README.md

 ## Opera-tickets-app
-A prototype of an online store selling opera tickets with basic functionality for user written in Java with Hibernate and MySQL as database.
+A prototype of an online store selling opera tickets with basic functionality, written in Java with Hibernate, Spring and MySQL as database.

 This project was build according to N-tier architecture and SOLID principles.